righettig/AIRO/back-end/microservices/airo-purchase-microservice/README.md

 - Expose Https endpoints.

 ## Testing
-- **Unit Tests:** There is a unit test project covering controller-level and query handler tests.
+- **Unit Tests:** There is a unit test project covering controller-level and query handler and controller tests.
 - **Integration Tests:** Plan to add integration tests for end-to-end authentication flow.
 - **Other:** None.

 ## Future Improvements
 - Make sure this microservice can run in isolation from Visual Studio.
 This requires all environment variables to be available from appsettings.json.
-- Enforce validation on DTOs: CreateBotRequest/UpdateBotRequest.
+- Enforce validation on DTOs: PurchaseBotRequest.
 This is currently being done at the gateway level but as best practice I should perform checks on each microservice.
 - Improve logging.
 - Expose a `health` endpoint so that I can monitor and restart the service if necessary.
 Consider whether I also need to test EventStore health as well.
 - Currently using an in-memory store for the read model.
 Switch to cosmos db, or any other db.